chandraghale/conveyor_belt_simulation/README.md

-Notice: This is provided as part of the Arm Ltd recruitment process.
-It may only be used for that purpose and must not be redistributed in any way.

 There is a factory production line around a single conveyor belt.

 Components (of type A and B) come onto the start of the belt at random